Dragster2/150g-Drum-Combat-Robot/JOURNAL.md

 created_at: "2025-06-25"
 ---

-# Total Time Spent 13 hour
+# Total Time Spent 14 hours

 # June 24, 2025 :Day 1, the start of the design.